ctrf-io/github-test-reporter/README.md

     report-path: './ctrf/*.json' # Path or glob pattern to the CTRF report JSON file.
     template-path: './templates/custom-summary.hbs' # Path to the Handlebars template for customizing markdown output.

     # Reports - Choose as many as you like.
-Default is false
+Default is false.
+Choosing none will use default reports.
     summary-report: true
     github-report: false
     test-report: false